Ultima (series): Lord of Ultima

 Lord of Ultima is a defunct free-to-play browser-based MMORTS released in 2010 by EA Phenomic.
 It was the first release in the Ultima series since Ultima Online, and also the first title to have no involvement from series creator Garriott or founding company Origin.
 It has been criticized for having slow-paced gameplay and very weak connections to the Ultima franchise lore.

 EA announced on February 12, 2014, that Lord of Ultima would be shut down and taken offline as of May 12, 2014.

 Ultima Forever: Quest for the Avatar

 Announced in summer 2012, Ultima Forever is a defunct free-to-play online action role-playing game.
 In contrast to Lord of Ultima, Ultima Forever returns to the lore of the original game series.

 As of August 29, 2014.
-Ultima Forever's servers were shut down.
+Ultima Forevers servers were shut down.

 Related Video Games

 A group of volunteer programmers created Ultima V: Lazarus in 2005, a remake of Ultima V using the Dungeon Siege engine.

 The Exult open-source project aims to recreate Ultima VII for modern operating systems, using the game's original plot, data, and graphics files.